 Since the colour variations in the eye seem to have got less over the year I would think that this is a sign of recovering inner organs, despite the fact that I may have not mapped the areas correctly.

-What is quite curious as well is that the fibres of the eye seem to be less wavy and more straight as they move from the centre of the iris towards the edges.
+What is quite curious as well is that the fibers of the eye seem to be less wavy and more straight as they move from the centre of the iris towards the edges.
 This gives the appearance of a more even texture and a 'finer weave'.
-I am not sure whether the eye just looks different because I didn't manage to get the second picture to be as sharp as the first one, or whether the fibres have changed somehow over the year.
-I read that a 'closer weave' is a good thing but am not sure whether the straight fibres are somehow indicative of better strength in the corresponding organs or not.
+I am not sure whether the eye just looks different because I didn't manage to get the second picture to be as sharp as the first one, or whether the fibers have changed somehow over the year.
+I read that a 'closer weave' is a good thing but am not sure whether the straight fibers are somehow indicative of better strength in the corresponding organs or not.

 The third mapping was of the so called 'holes' in the iris, also called 'lacunae' and contrasted with ridges.
-You can better appreciate these names if you have seen the recent amazing microscopic images of the eye by Armenian Photographer Suren Manvelyan, which make the fibres of the eye look like rocky landscapes: mountains and valleys ( Surenmanvelyan.com ).
+You can better appreciate these names if you have seen the recent amazing microscopic images of the eye by Armenian Photographer Suren Manvelyan, which make the fibers of the eye look like rocky landscapes: mountains and valleys ( Surenmanvelyan.com ).